OlivierV78/switch_amd_nvidia/README.md

 <code> git clone https://github.com/OlivierV78/switch_amd_nvidia.git </code>

 Then it should be in your ~/switch_amd_nvidia/ directory.
-In this case, open a file explorer of this directory and dobble clic on "Switch AMD.desktop" or "Switch Nvidia.desktop" to do the switch.
+In this case, open a file explorer of this directory and dobble clic on **Switch AMD.desktop** or **Switch Nvidia.desktop** to do the switch.

 If you put it in another directory or if you like to use terminal :
   * <code> cd PATH_TO_THE_DIRECTORY </code>